-Backpackers say that Myanmar is what Thailand looked like 10-20 years ago and from my personal experience I have to say that this country was probably the only country in SE Asia which kept surprising me over and over again.
+Backpackers say that Myanmar is what Thailand looked like 10-20 years ago.
+I have to say that this country was probably the only country in SE Asia which kept surprising me over and over again.
 It wasn’t an easy journey, so if you are planning to go to Myanmar, read this.

 Be prepared for a daily 2 minutes of fame